 NMFS observers have monitored the northern Washington marine set gillnet fishery since 1988 (Gearin et al. 1994, 2000; P. Gearin, unpubl. data).
-Observer coverage ranged from approximately 40 to 98% in the entire fishery (coastal + inland waters) between 1997 and 2001.
-There was no observer coverage in this fishery in 1999 or 2001; the total fishing effort was 4 and 46 net days (respectively) in those years, it occurred only in inland waters, and no killer whale takes were reported.
+Observer coverage ranged from approximately 40 to 83% in the entire fishery (coastal + inland waters) between 1998 and 2002.
+There was no observer coverage in this fishery from 1999-2003.
+However, the total fishing effort was 4, 46, 4.5 and 7 net days (respectively) in those years, it occurred only in inland waters, and no killer whale takes were reported.
 No killer whale mortalities have been recorded in this fishery since the inception of the observer program.